Fechin/reference/source/_posts/systemd.md

 categories:
   - Linux Command
 intro: |
-  **systemd** is the init system and service manager used by most modern Linux distributions.
+  systemd is the init system and service manager used by most modern Linux distributions.
-  It provides a unified suite of tools to manage services, logs, system settings, and more—all from the command line.
 plugins:
   - copyCode
 ---